BedRock: Alternate versions

 There are five versions of "BedRock".
 The first is titled "Girl You Know", and Omarion sings the chorus.
 The second version features Lloyd singing the chorus with Lil Wayne's verse slightly different.
 This version is the only one to have Lloyd saying, "Young Lloyd, Young Moolah, baby" at the end.
 This version can be found on Gudda Gudda's mixtape, Guddaville.
 In the third version, Lil Wayne's verse is slightly different from the first two versions, and he says, "Young Moolah, baby" in place of Lloyd.
 This is the version that was released as a single and appears on the album.
 The last version, titled "BedRock Part II", is the official remix.
 Tyga, Nicki Minaj, Gudda Gudda, and Jae Millz' verses were all replaced with new verses by Lloyd.
-Lil Wayne's verse on this version is the same as on the second version.
+Lil Wayne's and Drake's verse on this version is the same as on the second version.

 In the original music video of "BedRock", when Drake sings, "I love your sushi roll..." a plumper Nicki was sitting against the wall.
 Now in place is another girl with a "sushi roll".

 The fifth version is by Rasheeda, Diamond, Kandi, Lola Monroe, and Toya Wright.
 Kandi sings the chorus but replaces "Mr. Flintstone" with "Mrs. Flintstone."